 It is primarily against ultimate truth claims that cannot produce observable empirical evidence for their claims (such as those that are often offered by religious institutions and political ideologies) that scepticism aims its “barbs”.
 It is important to point out, however, that strenuous disagreement remains at the level of intellectual engagement and not that of intimidation, physical or otherwise.
 Any type of intimidation pertaining to a particular worldview would naturally counter Scepticism’s spirit of employing a critical and logically rigorous method in evaluating culturally embedded and habitually entrenched truth beliefs.

+So what does the movement have to do with daily life, koi fish accessories, houses for sale in Pietermaritzburg or the price of eggs in India?
 Scepticism, ultimately, aims to encourage critical thought on all levels of experience, from the personal and exceedingly subjective, to communal belief and even large scale societal perception.
 It is probable that the more critical reasoning is employed, the greater interpersonal and intercultural understanding (and therefore harmony) there will be.